loopspace/book/README.md

   present, the location of this file is coded into the `create_epub.pl` script from the `internet` class.
 It is obvious which line to change.
+* The STIX fonts.
+The epub needs them embedded to ensure that the mathematical glyphs are rendered.
+If the files are in the main directory then the `create_epub.pl` script will copy them in to the epub.
+The list can be gleaned from `main.tex`.
+For each filename, `kpsewhich <filename>` will locate it if it is in your TeX installation.

 Once everything is in place, run `pdflatex main.tex` to check that it all works.
 Then `create_epub.pl main.tex` to create the ePub.
 At